marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 ### Quality Control

-A field blank consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1 L bottle is filtered at the start and end of a cruise using new sterile peristaltic tube and fittings.
+A field blank consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1 L bottle is filtered at the start and end of a cruise using a new sterile peristaltic tube and fittings.
 If more than 50 samples are collected on a cruise, an additional field blank  is filtered every 50 samples.

 ### Basic Troubleshooting Guide

 **Issue 1:** Clogged filter.

-Solution : If a sterivex clogs prior to filtering 1 L (water no longer passes through and is ejected out the side of the inlet/adapter fittings), then denote the volume filtered and continue filtering through a new sterivex.
+**Solution:** If a sterivex clogs prior to filtering 1 L (water no longer passes through and is ejected out the side of the inlet/adapter fittings), then denote the volume filtered and continue filtering through a new sterivex.
 Repeat until 1 L is filtered.
 Mark each additional sterivex, record additional sample names and notes, and denote volumes filtered for each in the field notebook.

 **Issue 2:** Broken filter inlet or outlet.